mitcho/mitcho.com/index.md

 *   the syntax of case, agreement, and movement
 *   internet corpora and experiments

-In previous work I have worked on: Mandarin Chinese, English, Japanese, Kaqchikel (Mayan; Guatemala), Squliq Atayal (Austronesian; Taiwan).
+In previous work I have worked on: Mandarin Chinese, English, Japanese, Kaqchikel (Mayan; Guatemala), Squliq Atayal (Austronesian; Taiwan), Tibetan.

 See the new [Projects](/projects) page for descriptions of projects and downloadable papers.